 a.
 Microsoft launched Azure Edge Zones and Azure Private Edge Zones in March 2020.
 The idea is to provide continuous Azure services and application platform and management at the edge.
 Part of Microsoft’s early adopter program, these zones are available for preview in North America.

 b.
-Google Cloud has partnered with AT&T to develop 5G edge computing solutions.
-The solutions will be based on Google Cloud and AT&T network.
+Google Cloud has partnered with AT and T to develop 5G edge computing solutions.
+The solutions will be based on Google Cloud and AT and T network.
 A similar program has been launched in India where Google has partnered with Jio, a large local telecom firm.
 These offerings will leverage Google Cloud’s expertise in technologies like Kubernetes, AI, ML and analytics.

 c.
 Like Microsoft, IBM also announced edge services specially designed for telecommunications industry and other sectors.
 These services run on Red Hat OpenShift and can be deployed across different multi-clouds and edge environments.
 Plus, IBM announced a plethora of new applications and support platforms such as Edge application manager, Telco network cloud manager, Telco Network Cloud Ecosystem etc.

 Flexibility is the inherent trait of Cloud and this pandemic has tested our ability to adapt to unprecedented challenges.
 A right cloud strategy can even save you costs by eliminating the on-premise servers and giving the businesses muscle to expand in terms of computing, network and storage.
 However, the biggest advantage of Cloud is its ability to experiment and deploy new technologies.

 The COVID-19 situation has proven the importance of Cloud.
 It enabled businesses to function and in fact has made them more agile.
 There is every chance that COVID or Some other potentially more dangerous pandemics can be expected in future.
 Cloud is the biggest asset of businesses to tackle such uncertainties of today and tomorrow.